cockroachdb/docs/cockroachcloud/authorization.md

 - [Restore databases and tables from a {{ site.data.products.db }} backup](use-managed-service-backups.html#ways-to-restore-data)
 - [Delete an organization](managing-access.html#delete-an-organization)
 {{site.data.alerts.callout_info}}
-In a future release, this role will be deprecated in favor of more fine-grained roles for separately administrating organization-level user-management functions, cluster functions, and billing functions.
+In a future release, this role will be deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.
 {{site.data.alerts.end}}

 ### Org developer (legacy)
+Org Developers can read high-level information for all clusters, and monitor all clusters using DB Console.
+{{site.data.alerts.callout_info}}
-This role allows the user to read information for all clusters, and to create and manage SQL users on all clusters.
-It is considered deprecated in favor of the more fine-grained cluster roles below.
+In a future release, this role will be deprecated in favor of more fine-grained roles introduced below.
+{{site.data.alerts.end}}
 ### Cluster developer
 The minimum access role for clusters.
 This role allows users to view the details of one or more specified clusters, as well as change their IP allowlist configuration.
 ### Cluster administrator